SarithT/xapitrader/README.md

 2. clone the repository
 3. install as local package for modification 'pip install -e xapitrader'

+Basic application settings are defined in settings.py file.
+By default application logs and made transactions will be logged into files.

+!WARNING!
+Setting SIMULATION_MODE to 'False' will cause real trade transactions using your real money to be executed instead of 'fakes' one.

 # Examples
 You can find simple example with explenation in 'examples/bollingerBands.py' where basic strategy is implemented using xapitrader.